Bachelor of Science in Nursing - Prelicensure

 Students may enter this program directly from high school or as transfer students.
 Students with college credits will have those credits evaluated for transferability into the Methodist College BSN program.

-In the Pre-Licensure BSN program, students will take both the general education and nursing courses required for the degree, and enter the program as Nursing majors and can take nursing courses in their first year, even in their first semester.
+In the Methodist College BSN Prelicensure program, students will take both the general education and nursing courses required for the degree, and enter the program as nursing majors and may take nursing courses in their first year, even in their first semester.

-As an undergraduate degree, the Pre-Licensure BSN program requires four years of study (if entering the program as a freshman), and can be completed quicker dependent on transfer courses.
-This program is also designed so that it may be attended on a part-time basis.
-If attending part time, the student may take up to seven years to complete the degree.
-Courses are offered at a variety of times, including some evening classes.
+As an undergraduate degree, the BSN PreLicensure program requires four years of study (if entering the program as a freshman), and can be completed quicker dependent on transfer courses.
+This program is also designed so that it may be attended on a part-time basis, but the time to completion will be longer.
+Courses are offered at a variety of times, including some evening and online classes.

 Upon successful completion of the required 122 credits, the Bachelor of Science in Nursing degree will be awarded and the graduate will then be qualified to sit for the national licensing exam, NCLEX.
 In order to gain employment as a registered nurse, graduates must successfully pass the NCLEX.

 Want to learn more?
 Visit Methodist College Information Sessions.

 Learn about the admission requirements for this program.